 The McDonald Trail station itself is only open during the weekends, from 10 a.m.-3 p.m., from April 1-Oct.
 31. During that time, visitors may use its amenities and visit its history exhibit.
 However, trail users are welcome to use the trail station’s parking lot anytime.

 As well, numerous businesses in McDonald are ready to serve trail users.
-These businesses include a bike shop, grocery store, restaurants, banks, pharmacies and more.
+These businesses include a grocery store, restaurants, banks, pharmacies and more.
 See the Local Businesses tab at the top of this page for more.

 In anticipation of the popularity that the Panhandle Trail would receive from outdoor enthusiasts, the McDonald Area Redevelopment Association (MARA) purchased a depressed property directly adjacent to the trail in 2002.
 The property was then extensively remodeled and opened to serve as a McDonald Borough and Washington County welcome center for trail users passing through the community and the county.
 In addition to serving as a welcome center for visitors the McDonald Trail Station and History Center, it also serves as venue for the preservation and display of historical artifacts, pictures and facts from McDonald’s storied past.